 I allowed the peaches to soak in the cider until fermentation totally stopped about another week or two.
 Then I remove the muslin bag and cold crash the cider to settle out suspended yeast and fruit solids.
 At this point, the peachy cider was ready to be racked to remove the liquid from the solids before moving on to finishing.

-Finishing the Peach Hard Cider:
+Finishing the Alcoholic Peach Cider: